 Install the New Throttle Body

-Keeping the seal carefully in place, put the new throttle body into its place and connect it to the intake manifold using the four bolts.
+Keeping the seal carefully in place, put the new replacement throttle body into its place and connect it to the intake manifold using the four bolts.
 When these are sufficiently flush against the fixing then connect the throttle cables.
 As a final step you’ll need to put the air cleaner back in place before connecting the hose.

 After changing the part, perform the following check as a final test.
 Start the engine and take the car for a test drive.
 On your return, let the engine idle for about two minutes and listen for problems in the idle, ensuring that it is smooth.
 If it is not, then there may be additional problems throughout your engine.